Vitriol-nT/RLWorm/README.md

 ## 2. Structure
 **A1.py**: Agent1 is driven by set of mechanical principles.
 Without any form of intelligence.
-It seeks the closest food it has from the head, and works in very structed forms, which may show limitations on flexibility or reaching the high scores.
-Avoids walls,
+It seeks the closest food it has from the head, and works in very structed forms, which may show limitations on flexibility or reaching the high scores. (removed now)

 **A2.py**: Agent2 is DL model. (not yet made)